Scalable Dirichlet Process Mixture Models with Unknown Concentration and Adaptive Covariance for High-Dimensional Clustering Applied to Leukemia Transcriptomics: Results

 \subsection{Cancer sub-type estimation}

-We applied the proposed clustering framework on the gene-expression data set from leukemia sub-type study by \citet{armstrong2002mll}, previously used as a benchmark for comparative analysis of clustering algorithms \citet{de2008clustering}. \citet{armstrong2002mll} showed that leukemia with rearrangement of the MLL gene (mixed lineage leukemia gene, now renamed KMT2A) should be classified as a distinct clinical entity rather than common acute lymphoblastic leukemia.
+We applied the proposed clustering framework on the gene-expression dataset from leukemia sub-type study by \citet{armstrong2002mll}, previously used as a benchmark for comparative analysis of clustering algorithms \citep{de2008clustering}. \citet{armstrong2002mll} showed that leukemia with rearrangement of the MLL gene (mixed lineage leukemia gene, now renamed KMT2A) should be classified as a distinct clinical entity rather than common acute lymphoblastic leukemia.
 The chromosomal rearrangement of MLL creates fusion genes with various partner genes that influence lineage commitment \citep{krivtsov2007mll}.
 For example, certain MLL rearrangements result in overexpression of \textbf{HOXA9} and \textbf{PRG1} genes, which are characteristic markers of acute myeloid leukemia (AML) rather than ALL \citep{armstrong2002mll}.
-Recent studies have further revealed the lineage plasticity of MLL-rearranged leukemia, showing dynamic transitions between lymphoid and myeloid phenotypes \citep{chen2022single, janssens2024mll}.\\

-Working on the Affymetrix data from \citet{armstrong2002mll}, \citet{de2008clustering} provides a filtered set of $d = 2194$ expressed genes for clustering $N = 72$ leukemia samples into ALL-MLL-AML sub-types (Fig \ref{fig:4}(a)).
-For a strong choice of prior hyper-parameters corresponding to Section \ref{Sec:3.2}, we obtained $K_{post} = 3$ with ARI score of $0.92$ (Figure \ref{fig:4}(b)). \\
+Recent studies have further revealed the lineage plasticity of MLL-rearranged leukemia, showing dynamic transitions between lymphoid and myeloid phenotypes \citep{chen2022single, janssens2024mll}.\\ Working on the Affymetrix data from \citet{armstrong2002mll}, \citet{de2008clustering} provides a filtered set of $d = 2194$ expressed genes for clustering $N = 72$ leukemia samples into ALL-MLL-AML sub-types (Fig \ref{fig:3}(a)).
+For a strong choice of prior hyper-parameters, we obtained $K_{post} = 3$ with ARI score of $0.92$ (Figure \ref{fig:3}(b)).

-Following our empirical Bayes approach in Section \ref{Sec:3.2}, we estimated $a_0=b_0=28.9076$, and along with $k_0 = N+1 = 73$, we applied Sparse DPMM for random initial probability allocation values and chose the best performing model based on VLL.
-To check the sensitivity of Sparse DPMM with a weaker prior hyper-parameter, we used $a_0=b_0=10$ instead of $50$ and clustered the same data set.
+Following our empirical Bayes approach, we estimated $a_0=b_0=28.9076$, and along with $k_0 = N+1 = 73$, we applied Sparse DPMM for random initial probability allocation values and chose the best performing model based on VLL.
+To check the sensitivity of Sparse DPMM with a weaker prior hyper-parameter, we used $a_0=b_0=10$ instead of $50$ and clustered the same dataset.
 For this particular choice of $a_0=b_0$, we obtained $K_{post}=4$ with ARI score $0.86$.
-(Figure \ref{fig:5}).
+(Figure \ref{fig:4(a)}).